NOW ACCEPTING APPLICATIONS FOR FALL 2024

 How to Apply

 - Apply to SPCC.
 Select “AA” as the program of study.
-The accelerated degree application deadline is August 4, 2020.

 - Submit official high school and previous college transcripts.
 See our admission page for submission information.